KentMrng/KentMrng/README.md

 -->

-Experienced CFX artist working in the animation industry.
+Experienced CFX artist working in the animation industry in Japan.
 Proficient in Maya, Houdini and Python.
 - Creation of simulation rigs
 - Run Simulation for shotwork